Are you aware of the most common heavy metals that can ruin your health?

 Heavy metal testing is necessary to determine the levels of metals such as cadmium, lead, arsenic, and mercury in the body.

-Lead poisoning as well as mercury poisoning, among others, are major concerns in the US and worldwide.
+Lead poisoning and mercury poisoning, among others, are significant concerns in the US and worldwide.

 How to test for heavy metals?